Cicero-Henrique/super-hero-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 ## Superhero API
 You will need an access token for API and you can get it on [SuperHero API](https://superheroapi.com/) .
+Create a file named ".env" and insert your API token, eg.:  ` ACCESS_TOKEN=your token ` .

 ## Development server